jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

-Techvolution, A New Philosophy, has a pretty high goal.
+Techvolution A New Philosophy, has a pretty high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.

 We need a new ruling philosophy.
 One built on the accomplishments of the past, but that factors in all the wondrous possibilities of digital technology.
-We need a philosophy that unites Main Street to again see the big picture; that they're player gods whose choices determine the health their society.
+We need a philosophy that unites Main Street to again see the big picture; that they're player gods whose choices determine the health of their society.
 Watching TV isn't politics.
 Making good choices is politics.
 You should still vote and debate what's best for your community.
 But using digital tools to improve your life is your most potent political power.
 If other people don't follow, get them on board.
 If they yell out in Twitter comments that "you can't change the world!" leave them behind.
 Evolution sure will.

 The people on Main Street today thus have the responsibility to find tools to solve their problems, collaborate with others, and thereby solve the problems that plague today's middle class.
 The duty to solve problems also requires the freedom to choose any tool they want.